-Located on the second floor of the Mickel Library in Suite 204, the Writing Center provides assistance to all students seeking to build their writing skills.
-The Writing Center supports writers at all levels, enrolled in all classes, at any point in the writing process.
-Also, any student who wishes to enhance her skills generally or to have a friendly reader for her newest poem, essay or story, can also find a receptive audience.
+Located on the second floor of the Mickel Library in Suite 204, the Writing Center provides writing assistance for any academic subject to all students enrolled at Converse.
+It offers flexible support, including both face-to-face and online help.
+In addition, any student who wishes to enhance their skills, independent of specific coursework, or have a friendly reader for their newest poem, essay or story, can find assistance in the center.
 The Writing Center offers assistance with learning pre-writing strategies, understanding the writing process, developing a thesis, strengthening the focus of a paper, including supporting details, creating effective introductions, recognizing strengths and needs, and increasing understanding of proper grammar.
-The Writing Center does not simply proofread papers; we actively nurture our clients' learning process, serve as a thoughtful trial audience, and help students learn to identify and correct their own errors.
+Peer Consultants at the Writing Center do not simply proofread papers; they actively nurture their clients' writing processes, serve as a thoughtful trial audience, and help students learn to identify and correct their own errors.